jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

-Given that a large portion of Sinic country users heavily criticize the recent military coup in Myanmar however, these findings could also represent the use of hyperbolic language between increasingly split pro-hierarchical and pro-democracy groups in the Sinic world.
+Yet given how a large portion of Sinic country users heavily criticize the recent military coup in Myanmar, these findings could also indicate greater hyperbolic language among increasingly split hierarchical and pro-democracy orientated groups in the Sinic world.

 The rest of the report is organized into the following sections: